mozilla-services/iprepd-nginx/test/README.md

 #### End to End Tests

 These are run against the same image we deploy to prod as a quick sanity check.
-The client is meant to run in a container so we can easily manipulate it's reputation in iprepd.
+The test client is meant to run in a container so we can easily manipulate its reputation in iprepd and run the suite as part of docker-compose in CI.
 A separate backend container is used.
 These tests are limited as it's not easy to manipulate configuration options and contain sleeps to avoid timing issues with caching.